ghyatzo/jl_EveLiveDPS/README.md

 ### Custom Overview Support
 Reads the custom overview setting file associated with a capsuleer and updates the parser to correctly parse all information form the combat log messages.

-### Customizable Main Graph Window
-You can change which information to show and play with the graph configuration, such as: the size of the moving window (default to 60 seconds) or how smooth you wish the time series to be (less smooth: more responsive but noisier.
-More smooth: a bit less responsive but gives more gawkable informations at a glance).
-You can access the configuration window from menu->Show Config Window Two visual indicators bar that can be hidden, to manually set some kind of threshold you need to see at a glance (i.e. How much tank your ship can take, and how much when heated.)

-P.S.: you can double-right click on any graph, to show a contextual menu with some more options.

-#### Extra info
-- Top 5 sources for total damage, who did the most damage so far (other metrics supported too)
-- Top 5 sources for highest alpha damage, who hits the hardest (other metrics supported too)
-- Damage application distribution graph (hits, penetrates, etc...)
-- Others as soon as I come up with other barely useful informations to show...

 ## TODO